Award Winning

 Goals: De-escalate fights, teach repair, protect attachments.

-Total study time: 2 hours, 25 mins
+Total study time: 3 hours

-New Pathway to help with School Refusal
+Pathway to help with Sexualised Behaviour

 Courses